dabamos/openadms-server/docs/source/nginx.rst

 If you use a custom nginx package or build from source, make sure that all required modules are included.

-Copy the file ``nginx.conf`` from this repository to ``/usr/local/etc/nginx/`` (FreeBSD) or ``/etc/nginx/`` (Linux) and alter the configuration to your set-up.
-You have to update at least the name of the user the nginx process is running under, the connection details of your PostgreSQL database, and the actual server
+Copy the file ``nginx.conf`` from the GitHub repository to ``/usr/local/etc/nginx/`` (FreeBSD) or ``/etc/nginx/`` (Linux) and alter the configuration to your set-up.
+You have to update at least the name of the user the nginx process is running under, the connection details of your PostgreSQL database, and the actual server name:
-name:

 ::